ebs-universe/cefkivy/README.md

   See https://bitbucket.org/chromiumembedded/cef/pull-requests/202/added-cefrenderhandler
   - The roadmap for Multitouch and gestures is not quite clear to me.
   See https://github.com/cztomczak/cefpython/issues/57

+### v66.0.17, July 2022

+  - Popups and new tabs redirected to the main browser window instead.

 ### v66.0.16, July 2022